Almost all of the blood used for blood transfusions is donated by volunteers.

 Donating blood for your own use

-or banking your own blood before the surgery (autologous donation).
+If you are going to have surgery and expect to need a blood transfusion, you may want to consider donating or banking your own blood before the surgery (autologous donation).

 For more information on this option, see:

 - Blood Transfusions: Should I Bank Blood Before Surgery?